 Taking in the scenic beauty of Graskop

 Graskop has a well-deserved place on Mpumalanga’s Panorama Route.
 Like Sabie, there are plenty of waterfalls to visit.
 They all have interesting names that allude to the history of the area.
 Mac-Mac Falls for example supposedly got its name because of the high concentration of Scotsmen living in the area at the time!

+Bevan and I loved Lisbon Falls in particular.
+Each of the falls in the area has a view site that overlooks the main spout, but in the case of Lisbon Falls we decided to hike down to the bottom.
 Wow, what an incredible spot!
 The water cascades down the rocks in two different sections into a huge pool below.
 There are great sections for rock jumping and swimming, although it was too cold on the day we visited for either.